Italian tax aspects of renting Italian real estate – for landlords

 Checklist for renting Italian real estate

-• Consideration of health and safety regulations and works required to the property to enable authorization for a rental activity, and the issue of applicable certification of compliance of e.g. electricity and gas systems:
+• Consideration of health and safety regulations and especially safety and security kit and/or works required to the property to enable the rental activity to be legally carried on, and the issue of applicable certification of compliance of e.g. electricity and gas systems;

 • Registration at a Regional level of the landlord and the property